jakobzhao/geog595/02_cyber/pe.md

 ![](img/front-page-index.png)

 5\.
 Please modify the web page codes at the local repoistory.
-Once you push the change to the github, please visit the url `https://geovizlabtest.github.io` and see how the web pages has been updated.
-If you want to are not familiar with web development or want to have a quick tutorial, I encourage walk through some [w3school online web tutorials](https://www.w3schools.com/), especially the following items.
+Once you push the changes to the github, please visit the url `https://geovizlabtest.github.io` to see whether the web pages have updated or not.
+If you want to get more familiar with web development, we encourage you walk through [w3school online web tutorials](https://www.w3schools.com/), especially the following items.

 - [HTML](https://www.w3schools.com/html/default.asp)
 - [JavaScript](https://www.w3schools.com/js/default.asp)